Raunakkkkk/Hypergo-backend-raunak/README.md

 The API implements rate limiting to prevent abuse.
 The current limits are:

-- 100 requests per 15 minutes for authenticated users
+- 100 requests per 15 minutes for authenticated routes:
+  - `/api/auth/*`
+  - `/api/favorites/*`
+  - `/api/recommendations/*`
-- 50 requests per 15 minutes for unauthenticated users
+- 50 requests per 15 minutes for public routes:
+  - `/api/properties/*`

 ## Caching

 The API uses Redis for caching to improve performance.
 The following endpoints are cached:

-- Property listings
+- Property listings (GET `/api/properties`)
+  - Cache duration: 5 minutes
+  - Cache key: Based on query parameters
-- Individual property details
+  - Cache invalidation: On property creation, update, or deletion
-- User favorites

-Cache duration is set to 1 hour by default.
+Cache invalidation is implemented for all write operations to ensure data consistency.